tyler-woznica/wholesaler/README.md

 # wholesaler
-Scalable wholesale app for small businesses.
+Scalable wholesale app for small businesses that offers additonal functionality over the mainstream platforms.